 Zhao Lab at University of Texas Medical Branch (UTMB)

-We are a computational lab at The University of Texas Medical Branch (UTMB) in Galveston, TX — a beautiful island just southeast of Houston.
-We develop computational methods, incorporating chemistry-, physics-based, data- and AI-driven approaches, and apply them to study Protein-Protein Interactions regarding their molecular biophysics and interaction pathways.
-Our long-term goal is to 1) understand disease mechanisms by exploiting the predicted PPI networks, 2) narrow down key protein targets for mutation design, drug discovery and vaccine development.
-We are interested in Host-Pathogen Interactions and epigenetics.
-Our lab is part of Department of Biochemistry & Molecular Biology and Sealy Center for Structural Biology and Molecular Biophysics in the UTMB School of Medicine.
-Founded in 1891, UTMB is the first medical school in Texas and the nation’s first unified public medical school and hospital.
-UTMB is also one of the eight academic and research institutions within the Texas Medical Center (TMC), the largest medical center in the world.
+We are an integrative computational biology lab at UTMB in Galveston, TX — a coastal island just southeast of Houston.
+We develop computational methods, incorporating chemistry-, physics-based, data- and Artificial Intelligence (AI)-driven approaches, and apply them to study Protein-Protein Interactions (PPIs) regarding their molecular biophysics and system-level interaction patterns.
+Our long-term goals are to 1) understand disease mechanisms by exploiting the predicted PPI networks, 2) narrow down key protein targets for mutation design, drug discovery and vaccine development.